A Tokyo Itinerary: What to Do in Tokyo in 3 Days!

 Shibuya's pedestrian crossing is something to behold.
 Basically, you stand by and watch as people walk through an intersection from 7 different angles.
 I can almost guarantee that you've never seen anything like it.

 Akihabara has to be the most unique and bizarre area in Tokyo.
 It's the headquarters of Japanese gaming culture, but also, more recently, it's really just become the headquarters for "fan culture" in general.
 You've got neon lights everywhere, and plenty of shops devoted to anime and, well, anything you could possibly imagine.
+It is the quintessential stop for anyone curious about this culture on your Tokyo itinerary.

 If I'm not incorrect, there's also a number of cafes where you can be served by people in costumes of all sorts.
 The most common one I remember seeing were "maid cafes," but I didn't personally venture in.
 As far as I could gather, it was Japanese women dressed in maid costumes serving drinks and the like.
 I'm not sure about all that to be honest, but the area itself serves as recommended sensory overload.

-So, That's Tokyo in 3 Days
+So, That's What to Do in Tokyo in 3 Days

 If you like it, don't forget to pin it!